troniixx/uzh/README.md

-# uzh
+# University of Zürich (UZH)
-Python stuff from uni
+Python, C and Java stuff from Uni